 I can't quit my job to homeschool.
 Can I have my children homeschooled by someone else?
 Is that legal?

 There is nothing in the Education Act nor PPM131 that would disallow it.
 The educational part of it is covered by "at home or elsewhere" and it would be like attending a non-registered private school or hiring a tutor.
 For the care-provider aspect of it, it depends on the ages of the children.
-If there are children under age 5, the person providing the service has to abide by the rules and ratios in the Day Nurseries Act.
+If there are children under age 4, the person providing the service has to abide by the rules and ratios in the Child Care and Early Years Act.
 Assuming all the children are of school age, though, the situation is similar to that of the many after-school daycare providers who take several children into their own homes after school while waiting for their parents to be off work.
 The only difference, aside from which hours are involved, is the fact that the care-provider would be taking care of their education as well.

 Can I work at a job and still homeschool my own children?